Cesargarciajr/bloom-of-life/README.md

 ![Alt text](assets/images/about-us-section.png "Section")

+## Resolved bugs
-2. Another bug I notice is when the website is in the mobile version the footer goes behind my content but only when mobile:
+- Another bug I notice is when the website is in the mobile version the footer goes behind my content but only when mobile:

 ![Alt text](assets/images/footer-mobile-bug.png "Footer bug")

+- The problem was the Join Us section had absolute height value of 700px so the container was overlaping the footer but then it was setted to 100% and the footer now is reponsive

 --------